SystemsApproach/ops/intro.rst

 1.1 Terminology
 ---------------

-The terminology used to talk about operationalizing cloud services represents a mix of “modern” concepts that are native to the cloud, and “traditional” concepts that are artifacts from earlier systems (many of which are now being subsumed by the cloud, but retain some of their original operational language).
+The terminology used to talk about operating cloud services represents a mix of “modern” concepts that are native to the cloud, and “traditional” concepts that are artifacts from earlier systems (many of which are now being subsumed by the cloud, but retain some of their original operational language).
 This is especially true at the intersection of the cloud and Telcos, who—like the Sami of Scandinavia that have over 180 words for snow—have an exceedingly rich vocabulary for *operating* a network.